maritiren/maritiren.github.io/content/posts/trivy-ci-pipeline.md

 title = 'Trivy in CI Pipeline' date = 2024-10-03T11:42:15+02:00
 draft = true
-slug = "trivy-pipeline"
-tags = ["Trivy", "IaC scan", "CI", "pipeline"] categories = ["devops"]
+description = "Integrating Trivy security scanning into your CI/CD pipeline" summary = "A guide to setting up Trivy for Infrastructure as Code scanning in your CI pipeline to catch vulnerabilities early." slug = "trivy-pipeline" tags = ["Trivy", "IaC scan", "CI", "pipeline"] categories = ["devops"]